 Sometimes students don’t understand how time is of the essence when doing research.
-They lack the skills to use text features, skim materials and find items quickly.
+They lack the skills to use text features, skim materials, and find items quickly.
 Not only does this slow down their work, it often results in incomplete research and general frustration.

 However, we have managed to find some activities that help students refine their research skills: scavenger hunts.
 It turns out that making research fun and game-like can have a positive impact on how students complete research.

 Then we branch out to something students are less likely to know: Find the capital city of the country of Guyana.
 This is much more difficult, because we don’t really have any materials where this would be found (we recently tossed a globe that a teacher was using because the USSR was still on it).
 So, here is where we introduced looking online.

 We start off the task allowing students access to books and textbooks that we have already determined have information that will be valuable to students.
 We explicitly teach students how to read photographs, charts, pictures, maps and graphs so they can use the information to deepen their understanding.
 Once students have good information, we start to allow them to find information online-but a big part of this step is teaching students how to determine whether or not the online information is accurate.
 We teach students to fact check, This includes teaching students to find out about the website, verify the facts on more that one site and confirm the information is up to date.

-So, while we do these activities over the course of a few days or weeks, we eventually set our students loose on a longer, more in-depth scavenger hunt.
+After teaching some skills and practicing with students over the course of a few days or weeks, we eventually set our students loose on a longer, more in-depth scavenger hunt.
 We teach in a Grade 4/5 classroom, so our students so the scavenger hunt for their content in social studies. you can get your own copy of these in our store.

-We know there are more skills to prepare students to create quality research, but having students learn to locate information quickly has significantly helped our students with their research skills.
+We know there are more skills to prepare students to create quality research, but having students learn to locate information quickly has significantly helped our students with their overall research skills.